digitalrebar/doc/development/api/role.rst

 role is imported, Digital Rebar will automatically use this type if it has been defined.

-A barclamp specific override can be created using the name of the barclamp and the class role.
+A Barclamp specific override can be created using the name of the barclamp and the class role.
 If present, this class will be used if no specific role class has been provided.
-This is very useful for barclamps that create roles dynamically like the network barclamp.
+This is very useful for barclamps that create roles dynamically such as the network barclamp.
 For example, Digital Rebar will use the BarclampNetwork::Role (or app/models/barclamp\_network/role.rb) class when new Network roles are added.
 This allows Barclamp creators to add custom event handling without knowing the name of the roles in advance.

-    This is also related to how Role Events are handled
+    This is also related to how Role Events are handled.

 API Actions
 ^^^^^^^^^^^